 At the most basic level, managing the autopilot means knowing at all times which modes are engaged and which modes are armed to engage.
 The pilot needs to verify that armed functions (e.g., navigation tracking or altitude capture) engage at the appropriate time.
-Automation management is a good place to practice the call-out technique, especially after arming the system to make a change in course or altitude.
+Automation management is a good place to practice the callout technique, especially after arming the system to make a change in course or altitude.
+Callouts are verbalizations of particular flight guidance automation mode changes.
+In an attempt to reduce the risk for mode confusion some operators have required flight crews to callout all flight guidance automation mode changes as a means of forcing pilots to monitor the Flight Mode Annunciator (FMA).

-This chapter focused on aeronautical decision-making, which includes SRM training, risk management, workload or task management, situational awareness, CFIT awareness, and automation management.
+This chapter focused on aeronautical decision-making, which includes SRM training, risk management, workload or task management, SA, CFIT awareness, and automation management.
 Factors affecting a helicopter pilot's ability to make safe aeronautical decisions were also discussed.
 The importance of learning how to be aware of potential risks in flying, how to clearly identify those risks, and how to manage them successfully were also explored.